SmartMedia: History

+Structure

 A SmartMedia card consists of a single NAND flash chip embedded in a thin plastic card, although some higher-capacity cards contain multiple linked chips.
 It was one of the smallest and thinnest of the early memory cards, only 0.76 mm thick, and managed to maintain a favorable cost ratio as compared to the others.
 SmartMedia cards lack a built-in controller chip, which kept the cost down.
 This feature later caused problems, since some older devices would require firmware updates to handle larger capacity cards.
 The lack of built-in controller also made it impossible for the card to perform automatic wear levelling, a process which prevents premature failure of any individual block by ensuring that write operations are evenly distributed across the whole device.
+If any wear levelling is desired, it needs to be performed by the device using the card.